 Bearer Bonds, Stock Summaries, Certificates of Deposit and Other Paper Financial Documents

 Just as we documented checks and currency with an Evidence Log and Photography Log within our Evidence Management Software, we are applying that same process to these items.
 Because these items are usually standard or legal sized documents, the bags you’ll need are going to be bigger.
 Most bags sold by supply companies measure 8½ inches by 12 inches (for standard sized documents), and 8½ by 15 inches (for legal sized documents).
-Bags of these size generally have a built in liner.
+Bags of this size generally have a built-in liner.
 This ensured the documents didn’t fold over on themselves, nor shifted in the bag.
-This maintained all ink, stamps, or other features of the document, so that they could be analyzed if necessary.
+This maintained all ink, stamps, or other features of the document so that they could be analyzed if necessary.
 And of course, keeps the attorneys and courts happy.

 A side note concerning bags for any size or type of financial instrument; they should be saran coated.
 Saran, (as in Saran Wrap) is a coating that makes the bags impervious to air, vapor, or liquids.
 When it comes to documents, those are typically your biggest enemies when storing evidence.
 Fire always presents a danger, but that’s not your main concern as a patrol officer.

 Again, if there is any labeling, we prefer printed labels showing only the pertinent details of the document, like case number, date retrieved, agency, possibly victim and suspect information, if needed.
-A barcoding function within your evidence management software is always best practice.
+A barcoding function within your evidence management software is always the best practice.

 Packaging the Unexpected

 You’ll find as a patrol officer that by answering calls involving fraud by phone, mail, and email, that your typical experience with evidence is going to go out the window.
 Especially for those that work in the “fly over” States, in isolated communities, this call is likely occurring multiple times a month, and your agency doesn’t have a great answer to it.
-Everything from wire transfer receipts, to property deeds end up being evidence.
+Everything from wire transfer receipts, to property deeds, end up being evidence.
 Barring the ability to investigate the matter, by taking the time to properly document the evidence, and record all pertinent data related to the incident in an evidence management system, you give those that will eventually investigate the matter a sporting chance at grabbing a suspect, even those overseas.
-At the same time, you cement professional relationships with outside agencies that although you maybe from a small agency, that you don’t take shortcuts, and you have a dynamic interest in seeking justice for all victims in your community.
+At the same time, you cement professional relationships with outside agencies that although you may be from a small agency, that you don’t take shortcuts, and you have a dynamic interest in seeking justice for all victims in your community.

 Nothing is better at the end of the day than getting that call years later asking for you to testify in federal court over the matter, knowing that you handled the call like a true professional.
-Testifying may seem daunting, but to catch these type of bad guys is a true chase.
+Testifying may seem daunting, but to catch these types of bad guys is a true chase.
 One that is noble, and worth pursuing.
 These criminals victimize multiple people throughout the country, and no doubt, by handling your call professionally and with the highest of standards, you have put an end to victimization the country over, and how many officers can say that about their work?